Stiffstream/restinio/README.md

 *0.2.1*

 * Routers for message handlers.
-Support for a URI dependent routing to a set of handlers (express-like anf first-match routers).
+Support for a URI dependent routing to a set of handlers (express-like router).
 * Enable `localhost` and `ip6-localhost` aliases for setting server address.

 *0.2.0*